 Excursion - Boston, Massachusetts, USA

-This excursion is manual wheelchair accessible only with advance notice.
-Please contact the Shore Excursions Desk to ensure accommodation and availability.
+As this excursion involves extensive walking over uneven surfaces, it is not recommended for guests with walking difficulties.
 It is recommended that guests dress in warm, layered clothing and wear flat, comfortable shoes.
+Guests should also bring raingear in case of inclement weather.
 The order of sights visited may vary.
 A minimum number of bookings is required for this excursion to operate.
 See information concerning special cancellation conditions.
 This Crystal Boutique Adventure MUST be pre-reserved.